You probably already know this deep down.

 - Perfectionism is often just a delay tactic.
 Assess yourself!

 Claiming the time isn’t right

 - We touched on this briefly but just to recap: the time is never right.
-You’re not travelling now because money isn’t good?
-Sure, save up some cash – but by then you’ll probably be at an exciting point in your career and not want to take a break.
+You’re not traveling now because money isn’t good?
+Wait and save up some money – but by then you’ll probably be at an exciting point in your career and not want to take a break.
 Then you’ll have a partner and not want to leave them.
-Then you’ll have a kid.
-There is never a good time to start a relationship, to get married, to have kids, to travel, to start a business.
+Then you’ll have a child.
+There is never a good time to start a relationship, to get married, to have children, to travel, to start a business.
 You do it anyway.
-And if you’re worried what other people might say?
+And if you’re worried about what other people might say?
 Then follow the advice to ‘ask for forgiveness, not permission’.
 Do it and worry about the consequences later.
 If it really means that much to you, then it is really the only option you have.

 - Do you know anyone in your life who clearly wants to be in a relationship and who ignores this fact by throwing themselves into their career?
 Every post on social media is about how excited they are about their new job, or about their travel.
 But you suspect that really, they just wish they had someone to go home to?
 In this case, they are trying to cover up one lacking area in their lives by focussing on the other.
 What about people who claim they are happy without pursuing their dream career because they have a family?
 But why not go for both?
 That way you can inspire your children and encourage them to follow their dreams.

 - Don’t make this mistake because you need to be fulfilled in every area of your life if you’re going to be truly happy.

 If you still can’t overcome these psychological blocks though, then it time to employ a technique known as ‘fear setting’ that was described by Tim Ferriss in his book: The Four Hour Workweek.

 The idea here is simple: